Baby Lemon Impossible Pies (Easy Mini Lemon Tart Recipe)

 Why You’ll Love This Recipe

-• Bright lemon flavor — sweet, tangy, and perfectly refreshing
+• Fresh lemon flavor — sweet, tangy, and bright

-• Bite-sized — great for entertaining or portion control
+• Mini size — perfect for entertaining or portion control

 Recipe Snapshot